E-mail Form

 • Pelvic rest, which means no sex, no tampons, and no douching

-Nothing should be placed in the vagina.
+Nothing should be placed in your vagina.

 You may need to stay in the hospital so your health care team can closely monitor you and your baby.